Drug Addiction Treatment

 - Increase in Use: If you take drugs more often, or use more each time to reach the same high, it is a sign that you may have an addiction.

 - Unusual Behavior: Some addicts hide their drug abuse from family and friends.
 This is a sign that you’re using too much.
-If you seek more privacy or avoid social interactions when high than when sober, you may be hiding your substance abuse.
+If you seek more privacy or avoid social interactions when high, you may be hiding your substance abuse.

-- Avoiding Obligations: If you are so consumed with the drug or alcohol that it has become your top priority, you may be addicted.
-If you’ve skipped work or bailed on friends or family, just to take drugs instead, then this could be a serious issue.
+- Avoiding Obligations: If you are so consumed with your drug of choice that it has become your top priority, you may be addicted.
+If you have skipped work or bailed on friends or family to take drugs, this also indicates a serious issue.

 Finding Help Can Be Hard

-Some addicts deny their substance abuse and would rather continue their painful struggle than admit they have a problem.
+Some addicts would rather continue their painful struggle than admit they have a problem.
 Here are six of the top reasons that substance abusers avoid finding help:

 Drug Treatment That Works

 When a substance abuser completes detox treatment, the next step is to enter rehab.
-Many treatment therapies are offered by rehab facilities, and the most effective of these is Inpatient care.
+Rehab facilities offer a variety of therapy plans, but the most effective is inpatient treatment.

-Cognitive-behavioral therapy (CBT) therapy focuses on the element of awareness in substance abuse, which helps people learn how their disease affects them and impacts others.
-CBT also teaches coping skills and enables recovering addicts to manage future situations that may have led them to use.
+Cognitive-behavioral therapy (CBT) focuses on helping addicts understand the effect of their disease, both on themselves and on those around them.
+It also teaches coping skills and enables recovering addicts to manage future situations that might otherwise lead to relapse.

-Additional therapies include equine, art, music and yoga.
-These have proven to be cathartic and beneficial for those recovering from addiction.
+Additional types of therapy include equine, art, music and yoga.
+All have proven cathartic and beneficial for many troubled people including addicts.

-If you are fighting with drug or alcohol addiction and have questions or need help, please give us a call at (623) 263-7371!
-Call today and get the help you need!
+If you are fighting an addiction to drugs or alcohol and have questions or need help, please call us at 623-263-7371.
+Act today and get the help you need!